 Shop These Homburgs

-This straw hat is perfect for the guy who appreciates the homburg style but wants something lighter than wool felt.
-Constructed of durable toyo straw, this homburg hat impresses with a light sheen, classic grosgrain band, and a 3-inch wide brim that will keep you shielded from the sun in style.
+This straw hat is perfect for the guy who appreciates the homburg style.
+Constructed of Genuine Wool Felt, this homburg hat impresses with a Cotton Sweatband, and a 2-inch wide brim that will keep you shielded from the sun in style.

 Andes by Stetson